FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/skupriceid.md

 ## Description

-A unique identifier that defines the unit price used to calculate the charge.
-SKU Price ID can be referenced on a price list published by a provider to look up detailed information, including a corresponding list unit price.
+Unique identifier that defines the unit price used to calculate the charge.

 ## Content constraints